V-Squared/v2-Plan/system.md

 # Generic Introduction <a name="intro"></a>
-All description on using V²System is in the [Introduction to V²Plan](/v2-Plan).
+All description on using V²Plan System is in the [Introduction to V²Plan](/v2-Plan).

 # Eating our own Dog Foot <a name="dog-foot"></a>